-- a Homeless - b.
-At risk of homelessness - Fleeing or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking - d.
-Recently homeless and for whom providing rental assistance will prevent the family's homelessness or having high risk of housing instability including but not limited to participants in rapids rehousing, and permanent supportive housing, or other time- limited housing programs who entered these programs through Terebinth Refuge and were homeless prior to entry.
+- a.
+Homeless - b.
+At risk of homelessness - c.
+Fleeing or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking - d.
+Recently homeless and for whom providing rental assistance will prevent the family's homeless ness or having high risk of housing instability including but not limited to participants in rapids rehousing, and permanent supportive housing, or other time- limited housing programs who entered these programs through Terebinth Refuge and were homeless prior to entry.

-- Housing search assistance will include assisting the families identify and visit potential units, providing transportation, assisting with completing applications, and expediting the leasing process. - b.
+- III.
+Services to be provided to eligible EHV families - a.
+Housing search assistance will include assisting the families identify and visit potential units, providing transportation, assisting with completing applications, and expediting the leasing process. - b.
 Referral to resources for security deposits, application fees, and utility deposit assistance or arrears.
 If no other resources are readily available to quickly exit the household from homelessness, these may be paid by the HRA or its subgrantee. - c.
 Referral to resources for moving assistance, credit counseling, essential household items, or renter's insurance.
 If no other resources are readily available to quickly exit the household from homelessness, these may be paid by the HRA or its subgrantee. - d.
 Assessment and referral to other mainstream resources occur as part of the referral process. - e.
 Conduct owner outreach with current or new landlords/property owners.

-- Coordinate and consult with the Terebinth Refuge in developing the services and assistance to be offered under the EHV services fee. - Accept direct referrals for eligible individuals and families through the Terebinth Refuge. - Commit a sufficient number of staff and necessary resources to ensure that the application, certification, and voucher issuance processes are completed in a timely manner. - d.
+- a.
+Coordinate and consult with the Terebinth Refuge in developing the services and assistance to be offered under the EHV services fee. - b.
+Accept direct referrals for eligible individuals and families through the Terebinth Refuge. - c.
+Commit a sufficient number of staff and necessary resources to ensure that the application, certification, and voucher issuance processes are completed in a timely manner. - d.
 Commit a sufficient number of staff and resources to ensure that inspections of units are completed in a timely manner. - e.
 Designate a staff to serve as the lead EHV liaison. - f.
 Comply with the provisions of this MOU.